mfs409/jetlag-legacy/tutorials/overview.md

   adaptToScreenSize = true;

-  canVibrate = true;            // Turn off except for some mobile games forceAccelerometerOff = true; // Turn on except for some mobile games storageKey = "--no-key--";    // This needs to be globally unique to your game hitBoxes = true;              // Turn off before deploying!
+  canVibrate = true;            // Turn off except for some mobile games accelerometerMode = AccelerometerMode.DISABLED; // Turn on in some mobile games storageKey = "--no-key--";    // This needs to be globally unique to your game hitBoxes = true;              // Turn off before deploying!